garbarok/porfolio.dev/src/content/blog/en/introduction-astro-5.md

 - **Time to Interactive (TTI)** of 3-5 seconds on mobile
 - **JavaScript execution time** that blocks the main thread

-Astro inverts the paradigm: **HTML first, JavaScript only when necessary**.
+Astro flips the paradigm: **HTML first, JavaScript only when necessary**.

-## Content Layer API: The Change That Matters
+## Content Layer API: The game-changing feature

-The biggest innovation in Astro 5 is the Content Layer API.
+Astro 5's biggest innovation is the Content Layer API.
 Previously, Content Collections only supported local files.
 Now you can load content from any source.

-### Practical Example: Blog with Headless CMS
+### Practical example: Blog with headless CMS

 ```typescript
 import { defineCollection, z } from 'astro:content';